 The more Couplets can provide collaboration and performance opportunities for poets of different self-identifications, the more valuable a reading series it can be.
 To that end, priority will be given to poets who choose to identify with any communities experiencing (or that have experienced) marginalization in Canadian culture and arts (on the basis of indigeneity, race, cultural background, nationality, religion, class, education, ability, sex, gender, sexual orientation, or otherwise).

 - ‘Emerging’ poets!
 Do you consider yourself an emerging poet?
 Are you interested in developing your skills by collaborating and performing with a more established poet?
 Are you from, living in, or willing to travel to London?
 Yes, yes, and yes?
-Please send the following profile (as a single Word or PDF attachment) to email@example.com.
-It will be fed to a minivan-sized A.I. who will algorithmically pair you with the best collaborator that ₼O€₮R¥ BU©K$ can buy.
+Great!
+Tell the matchmaker a bit about yourself.

 - Other people who make things!
 Do you do creative stuff with words or literally any other medium?
 Have you ever read a poem?
 Are you from, living in, or willing to travel to London?
 Great!
 Send an email explaining why Couplets is your idea of a good time.